FOSI: Hybrid First and Second Order Optimization: Evaluation

-Here we provide the full details regarding the construction of $H_{b, \zeta}$ in \S~\ref{experiment:quadratic_diagonal_dominanc}.
-We start from a diagonal matrix whose diagonal contains the eigenvalues according to $b$.
+To construct $H_{b, \zeta}$, we start from a diagonal matrix whose diagonal contains the eigenvalues according to $b$.
 We then replace a square block on the diagonal of this matrix with a PD square block of dimensions $\zeta \times \zeta$ whose eigenvalues are taken from the original block diagonal and its eigenvectors are some random orthogonal basis.
 The result is a symmetric PD block diagonal $H_{b, \zeta}$ with one block of size $\zeta \times \zeta$ and another diagonal block, and the eigenvalues are set by $b$.

 An important observation is, that for a specific $b$ value, $b_1$, and two different $\zeta$ values, $\zeta_1$ and $\zeta_2$, the Hessians $H_{b_1, \zeta_1}$ and $H_{b_2, \zeta_2}$ share the same eigenvalues and their eigenvectors are differ by a simple rotation.
 The starting point $\theta_0$ in all the experiments is the same and it is rotated by a rotation matrix that is $H_{b, \zeta}$'s eigenvectors.
-As a result, for all the experiments with the same $b$, the starting points are identical w.r.t the rotated coordinate system of the problem.
+As a result, for all the experiments with the same $b$, the starting values $f_{b, \zeta} (\theta_0)$ are identical.

+Figure~\ref{fig:quadratic_jax_kappa_zeta_cntour} shows $f_{b, \zeta}$ at the optimal point after 200 iterations of the optimizers for different $b$ and $\zeta$ values.
+For a specific $b$ value, rotations of the coordinate system (changes in $\zeta$) have no impact on GD and HB, as seen by the vertical lines with the same value for different $\zeta$ values.
+Their performance deteriorates for larger $b$ values (more ill-conditioned problems).
+When applying FOSI, the new maximal eigenvalues of two functions with similar $\zeta$ and different $b$ are still differ by an order of magnitude, which leads to the differences in FOSI's performance along the $b$ axis.
+Adam's performance is negatively affected for large $b$ and $\zeta$ values.
+FOSI improves over the base optimizer in all cases.

 Figure~\ref{fig:quadratic_jax_kappa_zeta_learning_curves} shows the learning curves of the optimizers for four specific $f_{b, \zeta}$ functions: $f_{1.12, 50}, f_{1.12, 90}, f_{1.16, 50}, f_{1.16, 90}$.
 The black x marks in each sub figure of Figure~\ref{fig:quadratic_jax_kappa_zeta_cntour} are the last value of these learning curves.
 For both functions with $b=1.12$ the learning curves of GD and Heavy-Ball (as well as FOSI with these base optimizers) are identical, as they are only differ by a rotation, and similarly for $b=1.16$.
 However, for the same $\zeta$, these optimizers convergence is much slower for larges $b$ value.
 FOSI implicitly reduces the maximal eigenvalue in both functions, but the new two maximal eigenvalues still differ by an order of magnitude, which leads to the differences in FOSI's performance (as opposed to the first experiment on quadratic functions).
 Adam is negatively impacted when $\zeta$ is increased.
 In this experiment.
 For smaller $\zeta$ values its performance is not impacted by the change in $b$ and it is able to converge to the same value even for functions with larger curvature.